What exactly is Open Science?

 Fijten understands that many researchers still see Open Science as an administrative burden: “All concerns are valid – let’s discuss and learn from one another.
 We want to have that conversation with people and suggest solutions.”
 She describes herself as an Open Science idealist but also points out that, beyond promoting scientific progress in general and contributing to a more sustainable research environment, “it also benefits you as a researcher.
 The data you share will be cited and your scientific reputation will increase.”

-Open Science Community Maastricht is an initiative by researchers to promote Open Science and answer researchers’ questions.
-As part of their outreach activities, they have organised the Open Science Festival.
+Open Science Community Maastricht (OSCM) is an initiative by researchers to promote Open Science and answer researchers’ questions.
+As part of their outreach activities, they organised the first local Open Science Festival in 2023.
 “It was a lot of work but I was really happy with the turnout and the level of interaction and participation!”

 Rianne Fijten is assistant professor at the Maastro clinic working in oncology and the founder of the Open Science Community Maastricht